MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 ## Input mapping

-For information and instructions, see [Input porting guide for Unity](../input-porting-guide-for-unity.md).
+For input mapping information and instructions, see [Input porting guide for Unity](../input-porting-guide-for-unity.md).

 > [!IMPORTANT]
 > If you use HP Reverb G2 controllers, see [HP Reverb G2 Controllers in Unity](../../unity/unity-reverb-g2-controllers.md) for further input mapping instructions.